HR certification study materials on professional desk

 Quick Summary

-The total first-year cost of HR certifications ranges from $500 (aPHR self-study) to over $8,000 (WorldatWork CCP bundle).
-The most popular certifications, SHRM-CP and PHR, cost $700-$1,500 in the first year depending on membership status and study materials.
-Certified HR professionals earn 10-20% more than non-certified peers, with the salary premium translating to $10,000-$20,000+ per year.
-At those numbers, even the most expensive certification pays for itself within the first year.
+First-year HR certification costs range from $500 (aPHR self-study) to over $8,000 (WorldatWork CCP multi-exam bundle).
+The two most popular operational credentials, SHRM-CP and PHR, cost $550-$1,700 in the first year depending on SHRM membership status and study materials.
+Industry analyses cite a 5-15% salary premium for certified HR professionals, translating to $3,600-$10,900 in additional annual compensation at the BLS HR Specialist median of $72,910 (May 2024).
+At those numbers, even the most expensive operational certification pays for itself within the first year.

 $400